ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 ### Realize Qt applications without writing any code
 *la-cumparsita* is an application that interprets *Qt designer UI files* on the fly and performs as a full C++ Qt application in style and behavior.
+For the most demanding users, *la-cumparsita* allows *javascript* integration to display function results as described earlier in this page.

 ### Keywords and technologies
 - C++-11